vishvAsa/notes/military/horse/size.md

 - See images [here](images/size/).

 ## Bronze Age
-### Wagon age
+### Mostly Wagon age
 - The earlier ones could provide milk and probably pull wagons.
 These are what the IEs had when they conquered Europe.
+- Scientific studies show that horses were kept for their milk ~3500 to 3000 BCE, widely accepted as indicating domestication.
+[SA2023](https://www.science.org/doi/10.1126/sciadv.ade2451)

+### Early riding evidence
+"five Yamnaya individuals well-dated to 3021 to 2501 calibrated BCE from kurgans in Romania, Bulgaria, and Hungary, displaying changes in bone morphology and distinct pathologies associated with horseback riding."
+[SA2023](https://www.science.org/doi/10.1126/sciadv.ade2451)

 ### Calmer stronger horse
 Unlike early semi-domesticated horses, fully domesticated (taking over between 4200 and 3000 years ago) ones had only two gene changes: ZFPM1 (anxiety and aggression) and GSDMC (associated with chronic back pain in humans).
+[SCI](https://www.science.org/content/article/ancient-dna-reveals-long-sought-homeland-modern-horses)

-[SCI](https://www.science.org/content/article/ancient-dna-reveals-long-sought-homeland-modern-horses) The fully domesticated ones were calm enough to train to pull a chariot, and a back strong enough to ride.
+The fully domesticated ones were calm enough to train to pull a chariot, and a back strong enough to ride.

 > क्व१॒॑ वो ऽश्वाः॒, क्वा॒३॒॑भीश॑वः +++(=रश्मयः)+++
 क॒थं शे॑क+++(←शक्)+++, क॒था य॑य ।